Learn Email Automation Win-Back Campaigns

 Check domain reputation before you send

-If your domain reputation in Google Postmaster Tools is already "Medium" or "Low" before running your win-back campaign, do not proceed with a large inactive segment.
-The combination of low domain reputation plus low-engagement recipients will push your reputation to "Low" immediately and may trigger bulk sending restrictions.
+Check Google Postmaster v2 before running your win-back campaign.
+If your spam rate is already above 0.08% or the Compliance Dashboard shows authentication failures, do not proceed with a large inactive segment.
+The combination of elevated spam rate plus low-engagement recipients will accelerate reputation damage and may trigger bulk sending restrictions.
 Improve your active list reputation first, then attempt the win-back in smaller batches.
-InboxEagle's Postmaster monitoring tracks your domain reputation trends in real time.
+InboxEagle's Postmaster monitoring tracks your spam rate and compliance status in real time.

 Measuring Win-Back Success